 Some states do not require reporting.
 Leave Box 15 blank if you have no reporting requirement with your state.

-If you do not have an employer’s state ID number and need one, contact your state.
+Contact your state if you do not have an employer’s state ID number and need one.

 Box 16: State wages, tips, etc.